ntnyq/vuepress-plugin-svg-icons/README.md

 }
 ```

 All `.svg` icons would be loaded automaticly.
-Just enjoy the vue component named `vp-icon` by default.
+Just enjoy the vue component named `vp-icon` plugin supplied by default.

 ``` markdown
 <vp-icon  name="github" />